-These words came from the mouths of people who had witnessed Jesus cure a paralytic.
-It’s a memorable story.
+“Struck with awe, they said, ‘We have seen incredible things today.’”
+(Lk 5:17-26) These words came from the mouths of people who had witnessed Jesus cure a paralytic.
+It’s a fascinating story.
 People brought the paralytic to Jesus on a mat.
 The doorway was too crowded to enter, so they lowered him through the roof.
-Even with this tremendous act of faith, Jesus then does the unheard-of and forgives the man’s sins.
-That provokes not awe, but grumbling.
-He then tells the paralytic to rise, take up your mat, and go home.
-Which he does to the amazement of the skeptical crowds.
-This prompted some to exclaim, “We have seen incredible things today.”
+After this tremendous act of faith, Jesus does the unheard-of and forgives his sins.

-During this holy season where we celebrate the incarnation of Emmanuel, God-with-us, shed the skepticism and look for those unexpected surprises you previously took for granted.
-Then let your Advent goal each evening to say, “I have seen incredible things today.”
+During this holy season where we celebrate the incarnation of Emmanuel, God-with-us, it’s time to shed the skepticism, silence the grumbling, and look for those surprises you previously ignored.

 Comments